thelucyclub/PocketFactions/src/pocketfactions/tasks/Database format.md

     long last active timestamp
     short Number of chunks claimed by the faction
-    -> for each chunk: (the base chunk is the first chunk shifted) short The X-index of the claimed chunk in the world short The Z-index of the claimed chunk in the world ByteString The world name of the chunk Position The home position long number of faction relationships
+    -> for each chunk: (the base chunk is the first chunk shifted) SignedInt The X-index of the claimed chunk in the world SignedInt The Z-index of the claimed chunk in the world ByteString The world name of the chunk Position The home position long number of faction relationships